Less is More: The Influence of Pruning on the Explainability of CNNs: Methodology

-As convolutional layers contribute the most to the inference time of CNNs and thus, have the greatest potential for theoretical speed-ups \cite{molchanov2016pruning}, we only pruned the convolutional layers of the network.
-The previously trained and converged VGG-16 was then iteratively pruned for every CPR \{2, 4, 8, 16, 32\}.
-After every CPR, the model was retrained until convergence.
-Figure~\ref{fig:pruningacc} (on page~\pageref{fig:pruningacc}) shows the top-1 accuracy on the Imagenette test-set for every CPR, including the accuracy of the unpruned VGG-16 (= CPR 1) (in dark blue).
+Furthermore, as convolutional layers contribute most to the inference time of CNNs and thus, have the greatest potential for theoretical speed-ups~\citep{molchanov2016pruning}, we only prune the convolutional layers of the network.
+Figure~\ref{fig:pruningacc} (on page~\pageref{fig:pruningacc}) shows the top-1 accuracy on the Imagenette test-set for every CR, including the accuracy of the unpruned VGG-16 (= CR 1) (in dark blue).

-We opted to implement Grad-CAM, utilizing the PyTorch hooking mechanisms\footnote{Online: \url{https://pytorch.org/tutorials/beginner/former_torchies/nnft_tutorial.html#forward-and-backward-function-hooks} [accessed: \today]}, due to its objective qualification as an explainability-method~\cite{adebayo2018sanity} and its relevance in both, research and real-world applications.
-We crafted two types of images from the resulting activation-map matrices: Heat-maps and occlusion-maps.
-Figure \ref{fig:dog-heat-occ-example} includes an example image with its heat-map and occlusion-map.

-For the \textbf{heat-map} images, the activation-map matrix was up-sampled to the input image size of $(224 \times 224)$ pixels and visualized in colors from red (very important) to blue (least important).
-We then applied the heat-map over the original image with an opacity of $\alpha=0.4$.